 In the realm of wealth management, there are numerous misconceptions, especially regarding the topic of the balance sheet of an independent wealth manager.
 Here are some clarifications:

-📊 What’s on the Bank’s Balance Sheet?
-Even while the bank’s finances are important, it’s noteworthy that securities are held off the bank’s balance sheet.
+While the bank’s finances are essential, it’s noteworthy that securities are held off the bank’s balance sheet.
 Only cash balances are genuinely on the bank’s balance sheet.
-With more significant liquidity positions, it’s recommended to diversify cash positions by using money markets, call/time deposits or ultra-short-term bond funds.
+With more significant liquidity positions, it’s recommended to diversify cash positions by using money markets, call/time deposits, or ultra-short-term bond funds.
 It’s crucial to recognise that, for instance, only amounts up to CHF 100,000 are insured.

-❗ What Happens in the Worst Case?
 A trading error occurs.
-Most wealth managers have proactively secured a Professional Indemnity Insurance (PII).
-The coverage volume of these insurance policies is usually much higher than one might anticipate from the balance sheet of a wealth manager.
+Most wealth managers have proactively secured Professional Indemnity Insurance (PII).
+The coverage volume of these insurance policies is usually much higher than one might anticipate from a wealth manager’s balance sheet.

 Source: LinkedIn